 Maintaining reliable supply to Broken Hill Project Assessment Draft Report (PADR)

-Due to the confidentiality requested by proponents of solutions, TransGrid is only able to present the overall net market benefits of each credible option in the PADR and publish this supporting document:
+Due to the confidentiality requested by proponents of solutions, we are only able to present the overall net market benefits of each credible option in the PADR and publish this supporting document:

 Market Modelling Report

-TransGrid will be engaging further with parties based on the outcome of this PADR to confirm the technical feasibility of the options, which is expected to involve the provision of further information and modelling from these parties.
-A full assessment of technical feasibility is intended to be undertaken ahead of the PACR where parties confirm they are proponents and provide the required information.
+TransGrid engaged further with parties based on the outcome of the PADR to confirm the technical feasibility of the options, which involved the provision of further information and modelling from these parties.
+A full assessment of technical feasibility will be undertaken ahead of the PACR where parties confirm they are proponents and provide the required information.